Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 So, I mean, there's some moving pieces as well with mix, so if you think about markets like the U.S. and the UK and the global gum business, I'd put China in there as well, those tend to be higher-margin markets, and those have been some of the markets that have struggled a little bit in terms of top line.
 So those are the moving pieces.

 I think the trajectory over a longer period of time, we continue to see gross margins expand as we move over the next year, but it's hard to call some of those individual dynamics.
 We'll continue to execute on the productivity, I know that.
 We've got pricing that's still moving through in those highly inflationary markets.
 But again, we're focused on the OI margin commitment and the 90 basis points feels pretty good.
-So we're kind of controlling what we can control in a pretty volatile market.
+So, we're kind of controlling what we can control in a pretty volatile market.

 Andrew Lazar - Barclays Capital, Inc.